-- Diffraction grating slides consist of many equally spaced parallel grooves -- typically about 1500 lines per centimeter. - Each space between two grooves acts as a slit through which light can pass. - The light bends around the edges of the grooves. - When illuminated with white light, the diffraction grating has the same effect as a prism in that it separates white light into a spectrum of colors. - The order of the colors, however, is opposite from that seen in a spectrum made by a prism.
-A diffraction grating will also split a laser beam.
+- Diffraction grating slides consist of many equally spaced parallel grooves -- typically about 1500 lines per centimeter. - Each space between two grooves acts as a slit through which light can pass. - The light bends around the edges of the grooves. - When illuminated with white light, the diffraction grating has the same effect as a prism in that it separates white light into a spectrum of colors. - However, the order of the colors is opposite from that seen in a spectrum made by a prism.

 b.
-CDs
+CD